horned-sungem/HornedSungemFrontend/README.md

 ## Installation

-Use the package manager [yarn](https://yarnpkg.com/) to install foobar.
+Use the package manager [yarn](https://yarnpkg.com/) to install all dependencies.

 ```bash
 yarn